-The Reliability and Performance Monitor introduced in Windows Vista, is a good built-in tool that lets you monitor and study how applications you run affect your computer’s performance, both in real-time and by collecting log data for later analysis.
-In this post we will see how to use Performance Monitor or Perfmon, as it is called, in Windows 8.
-The same of course applies to Windows 7 too.
+The Performance Monitor introduced in Windows is a good built-in tool that lets you monitor and study how applications you run, affect your computer’s performance, both in real-time and by collecting log data for later analysis.
+In this post, we will see how to use Performance Monitor or Perfmon, as it is called, in Windows 11/10.

 Give it a name and select Create manually (Advanced) to be able to set the parameters on your own.